Dates of Family Friendly Festivals 2021 from the beginning of the Summer to the end.

 A bijou, family-friendly festival in the wonderful cathedral city of Ely, Ely Folk Festival hosts a mix of great folk & roots music over a wonderful weekend in July.
 We love looking after our younger visitors with story-telling, crafting, music workshops, free play, a family concert & festival parade.
 The festival takes place on a flat sports pitch site with camping facilities, food & craft stalls, a beer tent, morris dancing, & workshops.

-We’re excited to reveal Latitude Festival 2019 will take place from the 18th – 21st of July 2019 once again in the beautiful Henham Park, Suffolk.
+Latitude Festival 2020 will take place in the beautiful Henham Park, Suffolk.

 With activities and entertainment for kids, teens and families now spread across three exciting areas, it’s no wonder Latitude has previously won Best Family Festival and ‘Best Family Day Out’.
 It’s definitely a top family friendly festival!